James Reese Europe: Military service

-During World War I, Europe obtained a commission in the New York Army National Guard, where he fought as a lieutenant with the 369th Infantry Regiment (the "Harlem Hellfighters") when it was assigned to the French Army.
-He went on to direct the regimental band to great acclaim.
-In February and March 1918, James Reese Europe and his military band travelled over 2,000 miles in France, performing for British, French and American military audiences as well as French civilians.
+During World War I, Europe obtained a commission in the New York Army National Guard, where he fought as a second lieutenant with the 369th Infantry Regiment (the "Harlem Hellfighters") He was given command of the regiment's machine gun company and also tasked with directing the regimental band, which would later achieve great acclaim.
+When the regiment shipped out, it did so quietly, without the farewell parade given to other New York units.

+Upon arriving in France, the 369th Infantry was assigned to the French Army, as the American Expeditionary Forces refused to field African American soldiers in combat.
+The unit saw 191 days of combat, more than any other American regiment during the war.
+The first Croix de Guerre medals awarded to Americans were given to members of the 369th.
+Europe was responsible for training his men in the use of Chauchat machine guns and hand grenades.

+Europe also became the first African American officer to lead troops into battle during World War I. After suffering from a gas attack, he was incapacitated but later recovered.
+By February and March 1918, Europe had recuperated enough to lead his regimental band on a tour of France, performing for British, French, and American audiences as well as French civilians.
+The band traveled over 2,000 miles and introduced jazz to European audiences, boosting morale.
 Europe's "Hellfighters" also made their first recordings in France for the Pathé brothers.
-The first concert included a French march, and the Stars and Stripes Forever as well as syncopated numbers such as "The Memphis Blues", which, according to a later description of the concert by band member Noble Sissle "... started ragtimitis in France".
+The first concert included a French march, and the "Stars and Stripes Forever", as well as syncopated numbers such as "The Memphis Blues", which, according to a later description of the concert by band member Noble Sissle "... started ragtimitis in France".
+The "Hellfighters" were the first New York unit to return home.

 Post-war career

-After his return home in February 1919, he stated, "I have come from France more firmly convinced than ever that Negros should write Negro music.
+After his return home in February 1919, he stated: "I have come from France more firmly convinced than ever that Negros should write Negro music.
 We have our own racial feeling and if we try to copy whites we will make bad copies ...
 We won France by playing music which was ours and not a pale imitation of others, and if we are to develop in America we must develop along our own lines."
 In 1919, Europe made more recordings for Pathé Records.
 These include both instrumentals and accompaniments with vocalist Noble Sissle who, with Eubie Blake, would later have great success with their 1921 production of Shuffle Along, which gives us the classic song "I'm Just Wild About Harry".
 Differing in style from Europe's recordings of a few years earlier, they incorporate blues, blue notes, and early jazz influences.